 Demonstrating stewardship includes maintaining and developing community support, being financially viable, and practicing good forestry.
-The intention is to satisfy the probationary requirements, so that a long term Community Forest Licence may be applied for in 2012.

 The medium and long term goal of the AVCF will be to acquire additional crown land areas to improve the economic outlook for the Community Forest by reducing overhead costs and provide increased benefits to the community.